cjliu20152/cocreate/README.md

 ### <a name="utilizing_a_vpn"></a>Utilizing a VPN

-We suggest spinning up VPN server on your VPC's public subnet to access your EC2 instances spun up on your VPC's private subnet.
-There are several ways to spin up a VPN Server such as prisioning a linux EC2 instance and configuring OpenVPN, but in the following section, we will describe procuring an OpenVPN Amazon Machine Iomage (AMI) template from the Amazon Marketplace and configuring it.
+We suggest spinning up a VPN server on your VPC's public subnet to access your EC2 instances spun up on your VPC's private subnet.
+There are several ways such as a spinning up a linux EC2 instance and configuring OpenVPN yourself, but in the following section, we will describe procuring an OpenVPN Amazon Machine Iomage (AMI) template from the Amazon Marketplace and configuring it.

 1. Open the Amazon EC2 console at <https://console.aws.amazon.com/ec2/>.